When I mention IVIG infusions most people are truly interested in what they are, why I need them and how they make me feel.

 Within ten to fifteen minutes I start to feel woozy and tired.
 My vision becomes blurry and sometimes I experience nausea.
 If the nausea is bad enough, the nurses will stop the infusion and administer nausea medicine.

-(During the days leading up to my IVG infusions, I focus on hydrating with electrolyte-infused water.
+(During the days leading up to my IVIG infusions, I focus on hydrating with electrolyte-infused water.
 I also make sure to eat protein for breakfast that morning to help lessen the nausea.)

 There I sit, hour after long hour.
 This is pure torture for a “doer” like me!